jacky599r/Font-Awesome-Pro-5/README.md

 * **General/Business inquiries** - email hello@fontawesome.com
 * **Account/Billing-related inquiries** - email hello@fontawesome.com
-* **Questions about [our Kickstarter](https://www.kickstarter.com/projects/232193852/font-awesome-5) campaign** - If you are a backer (thanks,btw!), please reply to individual updates or send a message through Kickstarter.
+* **Questions about [our Kickstarter](https://www.kickstarter.com/projects/232193852/font-awesome-5) campaign** - If you are a backer (thanks, btw!), please reply to individual updates or send a message through Kickstarter.

 ## Versioning
 Font Awesome Pro will be maintained under the [Semantic Versioning guidelines](http://semver.org) as much as possible.
 Releases will be numbered